- West Nile virus is a viral infection acquired through the bite of infected mosquitoes in many areas of Africa, Europe, Australia, and the Americas.

 - No vaccine or preventive drugs are available.

 West Nile virus (WNV) is a viral infection transmitted via the bite of infected mosquitoes in Africa, Europe, Australia, and the Americas.
 Second to dengue, WNV is the most common cause of mosquito-borne neurological disease infecting humans.

 WNV occurs in many areas of Africa, Europe, the Middle East, Asia, Australia, and North and Central America.
-In tropical climates, the disease can be transmitted year-round.
-In the U.S. and other temperate Northern Hemisphere climates, WNV is transmitted from June to November, peaking between late August and early September.
+In tropical climates, the disease occurs throughout the year.
+In the U.S. and other temperate Northern Hemisphere climates, WNV occurs between June and November and peaks between late August and early September.

 Persons older than 50 years have the highest risk of severe disease; however, severe disease affecting the nervous system can occur at any age and is associated with underlying illnesses such as diabetes, cancer, hypertension, and kidney disease.

 Need for Medical Assistance